What is Safety Minimum Price (SMP)?

 Customizations which allow Below Minimum Prices

-As explained in this article, "the minimum rate is the lowest price a user sets for their listing" -- and as the name suggests, would be the 'minimum' or the least possible recommended rate from PriceLabs for the listing, no matter what ...
+As explained in this article, "the minimum rate is the lowest price a user sets for their listing"—meaning it is the minimum recommended rate from PriceLabs for that listing, no matter what other customizations are applied.
+However, there are certain ...